sumcoinlabs/sumcoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/sumcoind`
-Configuration file:  `/etc/sumcash/sumcash.conf`
+Configuration file:  `/etc/sumcoin/sumcoin.conf`
 Data directory:      `/var/lib/sumcoind`
 PID file:            `/var/run/sumcoind/sumcoind.pid` (OpenRC and Upstart) or `/run/sumcoind/sumcoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/sumcoind` (CentOS)

-The PID directory (if applicable) and data directory should both be owned by the sumcash user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the sumcash user and group.
-Access to sumcash-cli and other sumcoind rpc clients can then be controlled by group membership.
+The PID directory (if applicable) and data directory should both be owned by the sumcoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the sumcoin user and group.
+Access to sumcoin-cli and other sumcoind rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned